aaronpenne/data_visualization/README.md

 ## Births Per Month in the USA

+That baby boomer spike is so nicely timed with WWII that it's amazing.
+The war ended on September 2, 1945 and nine months later is June 1946, precisely when the births start heating up.

 ![Births Per Month in the USA](/HMD/Births_USA/Births_Per_Month_USA.png?raw=true "Births Per Month in the USA (1933-2015)")